-9.4 Revenue Reserves, Balances and Financial Resilience
+9.3 Revenue Reserves, Balances and Financial Resilience

 Revenue reserves play an important part in the Council's Financial Strategy by ensuring that we have some resilience to cope with unpredictable financial pressures.
 The Council holds working balances to meet unforeseen spending requirements and to provide certainty for medium term financial planning.
-The level of working balances takes into account the strategic, operational and financial risks facing the Council and has been increased by 6% inline with the September rate of inflation, following easing of cost pressures at 31st March 2024, to provide additional risk mitigation.
-As at 31^{st} March 2024, the working balance was £1.760m.
+The level of working balances takes into account the strategic, operational and financial risks facing the Council and has been increased by 2.6% in-line with the March rate of inflation, to provide additional risk mitigation.
+As at 31st March 2025, the working balance was £1.800m, an increase of £40,000.

-The Statement of Accounts shows that at 31st March 2024 the Council held general balances (resources not earmarked for any specific purpose) of £5.676m (including working balance).
-This is an increase of £558,000 compared to the balance held at the start of the year, reflecting the positive revenue outturn position.
-The positive position was achieved despite rising costs and demand due to better than expected investment returns following increases in the Bank of England's base rate and delays to grant funded capital programmes.
+The Statement of Accounts shows that at 31st March 2025 the Council held general balances (resources not earmarked for any specific purpose) of £6.769m (including working balance).
+This is an increase of £1.093m compared to the balance held at the start of the year, reflecting the positive revenue outturn position and the planned release of earmarked reserves to support the 2025-28 MTFS.
+The positive position was achieved despite rising demand largely due to better than expected investment returns.

-In addition to General Fund balances, the level of earmarked reserves, included in the balance sheet at £16.981m also underpins the financial resilience of the Council.
+In addition to General Fund balances, the level of earmarked reserves, included in the balance sheet at £14.355m also underpins the financial resilience of the Council.
+This is a fall of £2.626m following release to general balances and expenditure during the year.
 These reserves are held to manage future risk and expenditure priorities and expenditure commitments.